 We now need to find the flow from the sprinkler at node we do this by using the k-factor given in equation 5 as we now know the pressure at node is 1.597 bar, this gives 70 x 1.5970.5 = 88.50 L/min from the sprinkler head at node .
 We now add this flow to the flow in the seconded pipe - to find the total flow in the third pipe - which will give us the flow of 244.20 L/min.

-The last step is to find the pressure loss in the third pipe - and again we will use Hazen-Williams pressure loss formula given is formula 4 above.
+The last step is to find the pressure loss in the third pipe - and again we will use the Hazen-Williams pressure loss formula given is formula 4 above.
 However, the last pipe has an internal diameter of 36.0 mm so this gives us:

 We now add the pressure loss in this pipe to the pressure at node to find the pressure at node this will be 0.189 + 1.597 = 1.786 bar.
-We have now complete the calculation for all three sprinkler heads and have found the source pressure and flow required for this system is:
+We have now completed the calculation for all three sprinkler heads and have found the source pressure and flow required for this system is:

 244.20 L/min @ 1.786 Bar

-You should also be able to see that only the Most Remote Head has the minimum requirement of 7.50 mm/min design density and all the other sprinklers will have a higher pressure as they are hydraulically closer to the water source so they will have a higher pressure and will discharge more water through the sprinkler this can be seen in the table below:
+You should also be able to see that only the Most Remote Head has the minimum requirement of 7.50 mm/min design density and all the other sprinklers will have a higher pressure as they are hydraulically closer to the water source so they will have higher pressure and will discharge more water through the sprinkler this can be seen in the table below: